aimmac23/selenium-video-node/ADDITIONAL_FEATURES.md

     -Dvideo.storage=<classname>

 Changes the backend implementation for how we store videos.
-This can be either a plugin provided by this project, or a user-supplied plugin on the classpath.
+This can be either a plugin provided by this project, or a user-defined plugin on the classpath.

 ### com.mooo.aimmac23.hub.videostorage.LocalTempFileStore (default)